 Check the following:

 Make sure the power adapter (also called Power over Ethernet Cable or Pigtail) for the roof antenna is plugged in and working.
-(This AC power supply typically has a green LED on it.)
+(This AC power supply typically has a white LED on it.)

 Make sure the physical network cables are connected to the wall plug, the computer and to any other network devices.